BurntToast33/portal2vr_dxvk2.7.1/README.md

    ``` -vr -insecure -window -novid -width 1280 -height 720 ```

    The (-vr) flag can switch between vr mode and desktop mode.
+   The height and width of the window effects ui resolution.

 4. At the menu, feel free to change [these video settings](https://i.imgur.com/yYQMXs6.jpg).
 5. Load into a chapter.
 6. To recenter the camera height, press down on the left stick.
-To see the HUD, aim the controller up or down.

 ## How to change vr settings
+Most VR settings have been moved into in game menus and a button has been added to open the controller rebinding ui.

-Go to ```steamapps\common\Portal 2\VR```
+~~Go to ```steamapps\common\Portal 2\VR```~~
-- Open config.txt for vr settings,
+~~- Open config.txt for vr settings,~~
-- Open backgrounds.txt for what background map will be loaded based on where you are in your save file.
+~~- Open backgrounds.txt for what background map will be loaded based on where you are in your save file.~~
-- To rebind controlls go to ```SteamVRActionManifest``` and open the corresponding controller you have and mannualy re-map it.
+~~- To rebind controlls go to ```SteamVRActionManifest``` and open the corresponding controller you have and mannualy re-map it.~~
-  I will look into getting a proper rebinding system once I fix all the curret gameplay bugs

 ## Troubleshooting
 If you have no audio: